nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 [&#8593; Return to Top](#kitchen-helper---user-guide)

 #### 3.4.5.
 Cooking a recipe: `cookrecipe` (Hui Zhen and Yan Ting)
-Cooks a recipe specified by the user by the recipe’s name.
+You can cook a specified recipe by the recipe’s name.

 __Format:__ `cookrecipe /n <RECIPE_NAME> /p <NUMBER_OF_PAX>`

 * `RECIPE_NAME` is the name of your recipe.
 * `NUMBER_OF_PAX` is the pax count for the specified recipe.

-> Please note that expired ingredients cannot be cooked and will be prompted to clear them.
+> Please note that you cannot cook expired ingredients and will be prompted to clear them.

 > Please note that the ingredients used in the recipe will be matched strictly by their `INGREDIENT_NAME` and `CATEGORY` when cooking a recipe.
 You may refer to the [addrecipe](#341-adding-a-recipe-addrecipe-hui-zhen)  command section